tthorntone/AdNauseam-Wiki/Whitelisting.md

 ### Whitelisting pages and sites with AdNauseam

-You can use the 'pause-adnauseam' button in the AdNauseam menu to whitelist a page or a site (as shown below).
-Its state will be remembered next time you visit the web site.
+You can use the 'PAUSE ADNAUSEAM' button in the AdNauseam menu (as shown below) to permanently whitelist a page or a site.
+This will be remembered next time you visit the web site.

 &nbsp;